yaghouti/biginterval/README.md

-# bigInterval
+# Big Interval
 Set intervals with delays greater than maximum delay of javascript's setInterval function.

 To install:
-> npm install bigInterval
+> npm install biginterval

 Usage: